 - Engineered by Tom in Waiting for God - Diana has been single for over 60 years and wants to remain that way, but her latter-years lover Tom is unsatisfied with his role as the last of a long line of equally significant lovers.
 After many hijinks as Diana tries to avoid having to marry Tom, Tom ultimately refuses to marry her instead.
 They then carry on their affair as normal, Tom accepting that Diana having been willing to marry him at all is good enough and he doesn't need to actually force the issue.

 Geoffrey: Dad!
-You're supposed to say "I do"Tom: But I don't.
+You're supposed to say "I do".

-- An episode of The A-Team takes this a step farther by having the eponymous team show up to rescue a bride from being coerced into marrying the Villain of the Week.
+- The A-Team episode "Till Death Do Us Part" takes this a step farther by having the eponymous team show up to rescue a bride from being coerced into marrying the Villain of the Week.
 Their escape plan involves having Murdock walk down the aisle disguised as the bride; thus resulting in MURDOCK becoming a runaway bride himself.
 Murdock later writes the villain a letter of apology for leaving him at the altar.

 - Party of Five: